rileyzzz/devblog/_posts/2020-11-23-reverse-engineering-twinkles-pfx.markdown

 ---

 N3V Games's Trainz Railroad Simulator 2019 is a fairly modern game, and yet, it, and all previous iterations in the series, have roots dating back to Trainz 1.0, from 2000-2001.
-These roots range from design choices to content management tools, but the most interesting to me, however, is its backwards compatibility with legacy formats.
+These roots range from simple design choices all the way to its content management tools.
+The most interesting to me, however, is its backwards compatibility with legacy formats.
-Among these formats is .tfx, a particle system file created by an obscure program made by Kazys Stepanas in 2002 called Twinkles.
+Among these formats is .tfx, a particle system file created by an obscure program made by Kazys Stepanas in 2002 called Twinkles, which I believe was built with support for their "Jet" engine in mind.
 I'm not entirely sure why N3V (then Auran) decided to use this format and JET plugin to handle particles rather than JET's built in particle functionality; from glancing at the engine documentation, the built in particles seem to be a lot more functional.
 Regardless, it was still a fun challenge to reverse engineer the file format and subsequently create a viewer and editor program (with hopefully better camera controls than the original Auran tool).